Moshe Rubashkin

-Moshe Rubashkin (born 1958) is an American businessman.
+Moshe Rubashkin (born 1958) is an American businessman and convicted fraudster.

 An ultra-Orthodox Jew of the Lubavitcher hasidic movement, he is a former chairman of the Crown Heights Jewish Community Council (CHJCC), a private, nonprofit social service organization in Crown Heights, Brooklyn, New York, that receives $2 million per annum in state funding for community improvement projects.
 He was elected to a three-year term in January 2005, while on probation after having served 15 months in federal prison on bank fraud charges.
 In 2008, he was sentenced to 16 months in prison for illegal storage of hazardous waste at a textile mill he formerly owned, and remained in office as head of CHJCC while serving time in federal prison.

 Biography

 Moshe Rubashkin is the second-oldest son of Rivka and Aaron Rubashkin, a Lubavitcher hasidic butcher from Brooklyn, New York, born in Nevel, Russia.

 Indictments and convictions

 Assault and riot

 In 1983, Rubashkin was arrested and indicted on felony assault and riot charges.
 He later pleaded guilty to misdemeanor charges and was sentenced to three years probation and 300 hours of community service.